matttm/reddit-clone/README.md

 Development Status: 🟢 Active

-Development has temporarily been suspended as of 03-17-2022

 # Note

 The backend in this repository is no longer in development.
-It is being rewritten in Go and is in `matttm/reddit-clone-backend`.
+It is being rewritten in Go and is located in the repository `matttm/reddit-clone-backend`.

 ## Description